 Litchfield National Park is a 2 hour drive from Darwin.
 The main route is the most suitable for all types of vehicles passing by the tarred road of Stuart Highway, passing by Batchelor.

-It is also possible to take the Cox Peninsula Road, but this is a bit riskier.
-The road may be closed during the wet season (risk of flooding between November and March) and is not suitable for vehicles without 4-wheel drive.
+It is also possible to take the Cox Peninsula Road, but the road may be closed during the wet season (risk of flooding between November and March) and is not suitable for vehicles without 4-wheel drive.

 It is also possible to join an organised tour departing from Darwin.
 There are day or multi-day tours that also include a visit to Kakadu National Park.